giorginolab/vmd_diffusion_coefficient/paper/paper.md

 $$ M(\tau) = \langle | \mathbf r (\tau) - \mathbf r(0) |^2 \rangle $$

 where $\mathbf r(t)$ indicates the position of a particle at time $t$, and the angle brackets indicate an average over all particles of the species under analysis.
-In practice, to improve convergence, the
-MSD analysis is repeated  using different time origins, under the equilibrium assumption.
-If the system is in a diffusive regime, the diffusion coefficient can be obtained through Einstein's relation:
+In practice, to improve convergence, the MSD analysis is repeated using different time origins, under the equilibrium assumption.
+If the system is in a diffusive regime and the position measurement error is negligible, the diffusion coefficient can be obtained through Einstein's relation:

 $$ D(\tau) = M(\tau) / 2E\tau $$

 where $E$ is the (integer) dimensionality of the system.

-To check diffusivity, MSD values at multiple lag times are computed from the same trajectory to check their linearity in $\tau$.
+In general, MSD values at multiple lag times are computed from the same trajectory to check their linearity and asymptotic slope in
+$\tau$ to check diffusivity and average out measurement errors [@martin_apparent_2002].